 8. Wholesale Fashion Square

-Wholesale Fashion Square (WFS) is a boutique clothing supplier specializing in discounted women’s and children’s clothing sourced from multiple manufacturers and retailers.
+Wholesale Fashion Square (WFS) is a boutique clothing supplier based in California and specializing in discounted women’s and children’s clothing sourced from multiple manufacturers and retailers.
 Product categories include dresses, graphic tees, activewear, and sets.

 Key features